When you apply for insurance, your application goes through a process known as underwriting.

 Residency and travelUnderwriters will check the relevant country(s) for any increased risks that may affect you, such as security risks associated with war or political instability, or health risks such as the prevalence of certain diseases.

 You can find more information, including common reasons why exclusions and premium loadings are attached to a policy, here.

 The insurer’s personal statement is designed to capture all relevant information from you.
 It’s important that you are as honest and accurate with your answers as possible to avoid any delays or complications at claim time.
-Read more about your duty of disclosure and why it matters.
+Read more about your duty to take reasonable care not to make a misrepresentation (and why it matters).

 Can you get exclusions or loadings removed?

 If you’ve been offered cover with an exclusion or premium loading, you may be able to get this re-assessed in the future if your situation changes.